katahiromz/XWordGiver/README.md

 ### How to choose Policy

 1. Choose "Policy Preset" from "Policy" menu.
+You can specify multiple policy.
 2. Choose "What's the policy?" if you don't know XWordGiver's policy.

 ### How to choose a dictionary